FAOEuFMD/EuFMD-Nexus/README.md

 - **Emergency Response**: Emergency toolbox and fast reporting
 - **User Authentication**: JWT-based authentication system

+## Deployment

+For detailed deployment instructions and configuration details, please refer to the [deployment README](deployment/README.md).
+The deployment folder contains all necessary configuration files and documentation for deploying to AWS EC2 with CircleCI automation.

+Key deployment files:
+- `deployment/eufmd-nexus-api.service` - Systemd service configuration
+- `deployment/nginx-eufmd-nexus.conf` - Nginx server configuration
+- `deployment/README.md` - Comprehensive deployment guide

 ## API Documentation

 The FastAPI backend provides automatic API documentation available at `/docs` when running the server.

-## Contributing

 ### Branching Strategy

-The reference branch is `development`.
-Always pull from and merge changes into the `development` branch.
+The reference branch is `staging`.
+Always pull from and merge changes into the `staging` branch.

 ### Workflow

-1. Pull the latest changes from `development`
+1. Pull the latest changes from `staging`
 2. Create a new branch for your work
 3. Work on your changes and commit them
 4. Merge changes from development